LilyBell/laravelgrecaptcha/README.md

 </section>
 ```

-Now that you have the view where your reCaptcha challenge is going to live go back to the reCaptcha page in your browser
+Now that you have the view where your reCaptcha challenge is going to live, go back to the reCaptcha page in your browser
 and locate the section that says *Client Side Integration*
 You will find two lines of code there.

 ```html